luhis/luhis.github.io/src/blog/esim.md

 ## Ad Blocking

-The eSim data is cheap, but it's not as cheap as my standard Sim, so it's worth reminding that you can block out the ads with [nextDNS](https://nextdns.io/) privae DNS to save on some data, maybe use [NewPipe](https://newpipe.net/) too for YouTube so you can download videos over Wi-Fi.
+The eSim data is cheap, but it's not as cheap as my standard Sim, so it's worth reminding that you can block out the ads with [nextDNS](https://nextdns.io/) private DNS to save on some data, maybe use [NewPipe](https://newpipe.net/) too for YouTube so you can download videos over Wi-Fi.